-Slynd is a birth control pill (oral contraceptive) also called a POP (progestin only pill) that is used by women who can become pregnant to prevent pregnancy.
+SLYND is a birth control pill (oral contraceptive) that is used by females who can become pregnant to prevent pregnancy.

 - have kidney disease or kidney failure

 - have or have had cervical cancer or any cancer that is sensitive to female hormones